Reducing Your Chances of an Arizona Drunk Driving Accident

 - Pull off the road, if necessary.
 Pulling off the side of the road and turning off your headlights will help a drunk driver pass you, if they’ve been following too close.
 Alternatively, you can take an exit and get completely off the road to avoid being in danger.

-Reach out to The Husband and Wife Law Team at Breyer Law Offices, P.C. if you or someone you love has suffered considerable losses in a drunk driving accident.
+Reach out to the AZ drunk driving injury lawyers at The Husband and Wife Law Team at Breyer Law Offices, P.C. if you or someone you love has suffered considerable losses in a drunk driving accident.

 Get Help Now